9 min read

 guest post on SEL about the best link building services

-When writing a guest post with a Tier 1 link to your site, try to include Tier 2 backlinks to other Tier 1 posts you’ve written.
+When writing a guest post with a tier 1 link to your site, try to include tier 2 backlinks to other tier 1 posts you’ve written.

-Aim for 5-10 Tier 2 backlinks for each Tier 1 link.
+Aim for 20-30 tier 2 backlinks for each tier 1 link.

 Tier 3 links come from profiles, forums (like Quora or Reddit), blog comments, social media posts, and directories.
-They’re meant to support your Tier 2 links.

 These third-tier links are usually nofollow, so they don’t pass link juice, but they still hold value.